triggermesh/tutorials/redpanda-triggermesh-K8s/readme.md

 statefulset rolling update complete 3 pods at revision redpanda-76d98b7647...
 ```

-You should see some sample commands in the ouput, such as checking the API status:
+You should see some sample commands in the output, such as checking the API status:

 ```sh
 kubectl -n redpanda exec -ti redpanda-0 -c redpanda -- rpk cluster info --brokers \